 In February 2020 we launched our Cultural Infrastructure Plan for Thamesmead, the first to be published in London.
 ‘A home for culture in London’s new town’ forms a key part of our long-term cultural strategy, and will serve as a blueprint for creating the cultural facilities that Thamesmead must provide to create a culturally rich and vibrant new town for London, which will likely be home to over 100,000 residents by 2030 with 20,000 new homes.

 Our plan responds to the Mayor of London’s Cultural Infrastructure Plan, published in March 2019, which sets out what is needed to protect and grow London’s cultural facilities and its cultural economy.
 ‘A home for culture’ is based on the principle that culture should be a part of everyday life for Thamesmead’s residents and is a vital component of making great places.

 The Thamesmead Community Fund awards grants from £200 up to £2,000 to individuals and organisations to deliver cultural or community projects to benefit Thamesmead’s residents.
 The money for the fund comes from the fees that Peabody earns through location filming in Thamesmead, and from the Peabody Community Foundation.

-Please note that the due to Covid 19 the Thamesmead Community Fund is currently on hold.
+Please note that due to COVID 19 the Thamesmead Community Fund is currently on hold.
 We are hoping to resume the fund as soon as possible.
 Click here to find out more about the application process.

 If you would like to find out about the cultural or community projects which have received grants from the Thamesmead Community Fund, please click here.

-We are looking for eight people from the immediate community to apply to become part of the panel that can support us with the decision making on how our community grants are awarded within Thamesmead.
-We want people who can act as a champion for the wider community; be an ambassador for the Thamesmead Community Fund; and provide advice on how to promote the Fund within the local community.
+We have eight people from the immediate community that support us with the decision making on how our community grants are awarded within Thamesmead.
+They act as a champion for the wider community; are ambassadors for the Thamesmead Community Fund, and provide advice on how to promote the Fund within the local community.